GAME INFO

 Articles from RollingStone, Essence Magazine, Teen Vogue, Polygon, New York Times, and many more poured in from the US and international press in Germany, Tokyo, West Africa, London.

-The game also went on to win The One Club gold pencil, It was a Webby Nominee, and received the Andy Gold.
+The game went on to win The One Club gold pencil, It was a Webby Nominee, received the Andy Gold, and Momo Pixel won Indie Developer of the Year for the BIG awards.

 REACH